shinesolutions/aem-aws-stack-builder/docs/aws-resources.md

 - Create an S3 Data Bucket for storing AEM environment states, this bucket path needs to be set in `s3.data_bucket_name` property
 - Create a [Route53 private hosted zone](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/hosted-zone-private-creating.html), the hosted zone name needs to be set in `dns_records.route53_hosted_zone_name` property, and don't forget to include the trailing dot as part of the name

+### Encryption
+AEM OpenCloud supports the encryption of all it's AWS resources.

+AWS encrypts most of it's resources per default with an AWS owned CMK.
+While AEM OpenCloud enforces for some of it's ressources to use an AWS managed CMK where AWS KMS charges applies.

+#### AWS managed CMK in AEM OpenCloud:
+* AEM Stack Manager DynamoDB
+* EBS Volume if `aws.encryption.ebs_volume.enable` or deprecated configuration parameter `[aem_component].enable_vol_encryption` is set to true

+#### User managed CMK in AEM OpenCloud
+* S3 Bucket
+* AEM Stack Manager Lambda functions environment variables
+* AEM Stack Manager DynamoDB
+* AEM Stack Manager SNS Topics
+* AEM Stack Manager SQS Queues
+* AEM-Full-Set SNS Topics
+* AEM-Full-Set SQS Queues
+* AEM-Full-Set EBS Volumes
+* AEM-Consolidated EBS Volumes

+An overview of what permissions needs to be applied to the CMK can be found in the documentation [(link)](./aws-resource-encryption.md).